kycpass/BE-implementation-demo/README.md

 ```
 const entifyme = require('./entifyme');

-// you can secure your route here.
+// you can implement your own auth layer here.
 app.use('/entifyme', entifyme);
 ```